utdata/thcic-pudf/README.md

 This analysis is by:

 [**CHRISTIAN MCDONALD**](https://journalism.utexas.edu/faculty/christian-mcdonald), Assistant Professor of Practice\
-School of Journalism and Media, Moody College ofCommunication\
+School of Journalism and Media, Moody College of Communication\
 The University of Texas at Austin

 ## Methodology